 (a) Notice.
-A party to a case must file a notice identifying all cases pending in this or any other federal, state, or foreign jurisdiction that are related to the case.
+A party to a case shall file a notice identifying all cases pending in this or any other federal, state, or foreign jurisdiction that are related to the case.
 Under this rule, no party may seek special assignment, reassignment, or transfer of a related case from one judicial officer to another.

 (b) Related Cases.
-Related cases are cases that have at least one party in common and that have common questions of law and fact.
+Related cases are cases that have common facts and claims and

 (c) Time for Filing; Supplemental Filing.

-(1) A party shall file the required notice at the time of its first appearance or at the time of the filing of its first pleading or document, or other matter addressed to the court.
+(1) A party shall file the required notice at the time of its first appearance or the filing of its first pleading or document, or other matter addressed to the court.

 (2) A party shall file promptly a supplemental notice of any change in the information required under this rule.

 (d) Procedure on Notice.
-On notice of a related case, the judicial officer with the lowest numbered case shall confer with every other judicial officer to whom a related case is assigned to discuss whether the related cases should be submitted for special assignment or reassignment under D.C.COLO.LCivR 40.1(a) or transfer under D.C.COLO.LCivR 40.1(c)(4)(A).
+On notice of a related case, the judicial officer with the lowest numbered case shall confer with every other judicial officer to whom a related case is assigned to discuss whether the related cases should be submitted for special assignment or reassignment under D.C.COLO.LCivR 40.1(a) or transfer under D.C.COLO.LCivR 40.1(d)(4)(B).

-FORMATTING, FILING AND SERVING PLEADINGS AND DOCUMENTS
+FORMATTING, SIGNATURES, FILING, AND SERVING PLEADINGS AND DOCUMENTS

-(a) Electronic Formatting and Filing.
-Unless otherwise provided in this rule or otherwise ordered, each pleading and document filed in a civil action shall be formatted and filed electronically in the court’s Case Management/Electronic Case Filing System (CM/ECF) as prescribed by the Electronic Case Filing Procedures (HERE).
+(a) Electronic Formatting, Signatures, and Filing.
+Unless otherwise provided in this rule or otherwise ordered, each pleading and document filed in a civil action shall be formatted, signed, and filed electronically in CM/ECF as prescribed by the Electronic Case Filing Procedures HERE.

 (b) Exceptions to Electronic Formatting and Filing.

 (1) Materials that Cannot Be Converted to Electronic Form.
-An item such as a videotape, audiotape, etc. shall be filed by delivering it directly to the clerk’s office.
+An item such as a videotape, audiotape, etc. shall be filed by delivery to the clerk’s office.

 (2) Pleadings and Documents by Unrepresented Prisoners.
-These must be filed in paper.
+These shall be filed in paper.

 (3) Pleadings and Documents by Other Unrepresented Parties.
-These documents must be filed in paper unless the filing party obtains authorization to use electronic filing under the Electronic Case Filing Procedures (HERE).
+These shall be filed in paper unless the filing party obtains authorization to use electronic filing under the Electronic Case Filing Procedures HERE.

-(4)Emailed Documents.
-The Electronic Case Filing Procedures specify the documents that must be emailed to the court to open a case (HERE).
+(4) E-mailed Documents.
+The Electronic Case Filing Procedures specify the documents that shall be e-mailed to the court to open a case HERE.

 (d) Electronic Service.
-When a pleading or paper is filed it is served electronically under Fed.
+When a pleading or document is filed in CM/ECF, it is served electronically under Fed.
 R. Civ.
 P. 5.
-The time to respond or reply is calculated from the date of electronic service, regardless of whether other means of service are used.
+The time to respond or reply shall be calculated from the date of electronic service, regardless of whether other means of service are used.
 The Notice of Electronic Filing (NEF) generated by CM/ECF constitutes a certificate of service.
-Registration with the court’s CM/ECF system shall constitute consent to electronic service of all documents in accordance with the Federal Rules of Civil Procedure.
+Registration in CM/ECF shall constitute consent to electronic service of all pleadings or documents.

 EXTENSION OF TIME OR CONTINUANCE

 (a) Extension of Time.
 The parties may stipulate in writing to one extension of not more than 21 days beyond the time limits prescribed by the Federal Rules of Civil Procedure to respond to a pleading or amended pleading, interrogatories, requests for production of documents, or requests for admissions.
-The stipulation must be filed before the expiration of the time limits to respond prescribed in the Federal Rules of Civil Procedure, and shall be effective on filing, unless otherwise ordered.
+The stipulation must be filed before the expiration of the time limits to respond prescribed in the Federal Rules of Civil Procedure and shall be effective on filing, unless otherwise ordered.
 Any other request for an extension of time or continuance must be approved by court order on motion.

 (b) Content of Motion for Extension of Time or Continuance.
-A motion for extension of time or continuance shall state the reason for an extension or continuance, the length of the requested extension of time or continuance, and the total number of extensions or continuances granted previously.
+A motion for extension of time or continuance shall state the reason for an extension or continuance, the length of the requested extension or continuance, and the total number of extensions or continuances granted previously.

 (c) Service on Client.
 When a stipulation or motion for extension of time or continuance is filed, it shall be served contemporaneously by counsel on his or her client.

 (a) Duty to Confer.
 Before filing a motion, counsel for the moving party or an unrepresented party shall confer or make reasonable good faith efforts to confer with any opposing counsel or unrepresented party to resolve any disputed matter.
 The moving party shall describe in the motion, or in a certificate attached to the motion, the specific efforts to fulfill this duty.

 (b) Exceptions to the Duty to Confer:

 (1) a motion filed in a case involving an unrepresented prisoner;

 (2) a motion brought under Fed.
 R. Civ.
 P. 12;

 (3) a motion brought under Fed.
 R. Civ.
 P. 56; or

-(4) a motion brought under D.C.COLO.LAttnyR 5(b).
+(4) a motion brought under D.C.COLO.LAttyR 5(b).

 (c) Unopposed Motion.
-If a motion is unopposed, it shall be entitled “Unopposed Motion for ________.”
+If a motion is unopposed, it shall be titled “Unopposed Motion for ________.”

 (d) Motion, Response and Reply; Time for Serving and Filing; Length.
 Excluding motions filed under Fed.
 R. Civ.
-P. 56 or 65, a motion involving a contested issue of law shall state under which rule or statute it is filed and be supported by a recitation of legal authority incorporated into the motion.
+P. 56 or 65, a motion involving a contested issue of law shall state under which rule or statute it is filed and be supported by a recitation of legal authority in the motion.
 The responding party shall have 21 days after the date of service of a motion, or such lesser or greater time as the court may allow, in which to file a response.
-The moving party may file a reply within 14 days after the date of service of the response, or such lesser or greater time as the court may allow.
-The date of service of a motion which is electronically filed shall be determined under D.C.COLO.LCivR 5.1(d).
+The moving party may file a reply no later than 14 days after the date of service of the response, or such lesser or greater time as the court may allow.
+The date of service of a motion electronically filed shall be determined under D.C.COLO.LCivR 5.1(d).
 Nothing in this rule precludes a judicial officer from ruling on a motion at any time after it is filed.
 A motion shall not be included in a response or reply to the original motion.
 A motion shall be filed as a separate document.

 (e) Citations.
-Every citation in a motion, response or reply shall include the specific page or statutory subsection to which reference is made.
+Every citation in a motion, response, or reply shall include the specific page or statutory subsection to which reference is made.
 If an unpublished opinion is cited, a copy of the opinion shall be provided to any unrepresented party.

 (f) Supplemental Authority.
-If the matter is set for hearing, any supplemental authority must be filed at least seven days before the hearing.
+If the matter is set for hearing, any supplemental authority shall be filed at least seven days before the hearing.

 (g) Proposed Order.
 A moving party may submit a proposed order with an unopposed motion or nondispositive motion.
 A general order attached to a motion (such as “it is ordered” or “so ordered”) is not permitted.
-A proposed order must be on a separate document, bear a separate caption, and set out clearly the order’s basis and terms.
+A proposed order shall be a separate document, bear a separate caption, and set out clearly the order’s basis and terms.

-(h)Hearings.
+(h) Hearing.
 A motion may be decided without oral argument, at the court’s discretion.

 (i) Sanctions.
 Motions, responses, and replies shall be concise.
 A verbose, redundant, ungrammatical, or unintelligible motion, response, or reply may be stricken or returned for revision, and its filing may be grounds for sanctions.

 PUBLIC ACCESS TO DOCUMENTS AND PROCEEDINGS

 (a) Policy.
 Unless restricted by statute, rule of civil procedure, or court order, the public shall have access to all documents filed with the court and all court proceedings.

 (b) Levels of Restriction.
 There are three levels of restriction.
 Level 1 limits access to the parties and the court.
 Level 2 limits access to the filing party and the court.
 Level 3 limits access to the court.

 (c) Motion to Restrict.
-A motion to restrict public access shall be open to public inspection and must:
+A motion to restrict public access shall be open to public inspection and shall:

 (1) identify the document or the proceeding for which restriction is sought;

 (2) address the interest to be protected and why such interest outweighs the presumption of public access (stipulations between the parties or stipulated protective orders with regard to discovery, alone, are insufficient to justify restriction);

 (3) identify a clearly defined and serious injury that would result if access is not restricted;

 (4) explain why no alternative to restriction is practicable or why only restriction will adequately protect the interest in question (e.g., redaction, summarization, restricted access to exhibits or portions of exhibits); and

 (5) identify the level of restriction sought.

 (d) Public Notice of Motion to Restrict; Objection.
 Notice of the filing of such motion shall be posted on the court’s website on the court business day following the filing of the motion.
-Any person may file an objection to the motion to restrict within three court business days after posting.
+Any person may file an objection to the motion to restrict no later than three court business days after posting.
 Absent exigent circumstances, no ruling on a motion to restrict shall be made until the time for objection has passed.
 The absence of objection shall not alone result in the granting of the motion.

 (e) Filing Restricted Documents.
 A document subject to a motion to restrict shall be filed as a restricted document and shall be subject to restriction until the motion is determined by the court.
-If a document is filed as a restricted document without an accompanying motion to restrict, it shall retain a Level 1 restriction for fourteen days.
+If a document is filed as a restricted document without an accompanying motion to restrict, it shall retain a Level 1 restriction for 14 days.
 If no motion to restrict is filed within such time period, the restriction shall expire and the document shall be open to public inspection.

 UNREPRESENTED (PRO SE) PARTIES